 So, Davis is certainly in deep trouble and in need of an efficient and reliable criminal defense lawyer who thoroughly understands and knows the state laws related to DUI and can guide him through the entire process of DUI defense.

 Driving under the influence of any drug or alcoholic substance is definitely bad but the charge of DUI leading to injuries is much worse.
-And when a man has been accused of colliding with a bus full of children, causing injuries to some of them, it is a far worse situation because it will not fetch the sympathy of neither the prosecutor nor the judge.
+And when a man has been accused of colliding with a bus full of children, causing injuries to some of them, it is a far worse situation because it will fetch the sympathy of neither the prosecutor nor the judge.

 If you are ever charged with such offenses, you must remember that before confessing anything to the police like “Yeah, I had been smoking pot just before the crash occurred,” you must have a word with your lawyer first.
-Such statements can really go against you and it might be extremely difficult for even a proficient lawyer to fight for your case.
+Such statements can really go against you and it might be extremely difficult for even a proficient lawyer to fight your case.

-Anyone who commits a DUI causing bodily injury to another person in West Virginia generally faces a jail time from one day to even one year.
-He or she may also be imposed with a fine of $1,000 to $2,000.
+Anyone who commits a DUI causing bodily injury to another person in West Virginia generally faces jail time from one day to even one year.
+He or she may also be imposed a fine of $1,000 to $2,000.
 And the revocation period for the driver’s license is two years.

 So, make sure you don’t drink and drive and steer clear of smoking any kind of drugs before getting behind the wheels of your car.